alphagov/govuk-infrastructure/terraform/deployments/github/README.md

 > **Note**: Currently this module can only be applied by an alphagov GitHub Organisation Admin.

-This module configures GitHub resources (currently just GitHub Action Organisation Secret Repositories) so that the platform can automatically give permissions to repositories with specific tags.
+This module configures GitHub resources so that the platform can automatically give permissions to repositories with specific properties in the included YAML file.

-We anticipate that teams will add GitHub tags to their repositories (similar to annotations on Kubernetes resources) to enable platform functionality.
+We no longer use GitHub topics (tags) on repositories (similar to annotations on Kubernetes resources) to configure or enable platform functionality.

-For instance creating an ECR registry and giving permissions to push to the registry might be enabled with the repo tag `container`.
+Instead, creating an ECR registry and giving permissions to push to the registry might be enabled by setting `can_be_deployed` to `true` in the YAML file.

-This module configures repositories with sensible defaults such as protecting the `main` branch and ensuring the repository is compatible with our old EC2-based platform (such as checking Jenkins config).
+This module configures repositories with sensible defaults such as protecting the `main` branch.

 ## Applying Terraform